 Geraldine Godmaire-Duhaime, LLB, MD, is a fifth-year psychiatry resident at Laval University, Quebec, Canada.
 She completed a Law degree at Laval University and has been a member of the Quebec Bar since 2006.
 She is a clinical faculty lecturer at the Faculty of Medicine of Laval for "Medicine and Law" classes.
 She is interested in questions regarding autonomy of psychiatric patients and the impacts of mental illness on deciding capacity.

 Raymon Grogan, MD, is a practicing endocrine surgeon at the University of Chicago.
-He is also a Junior Faculty Bucksbaum Scholar, a Paul Calabresi Clinical Oncology K12 scholar, Director of the Endocrine Surgery Research Program, Associate Program Director of the General Surgery Residency program, and Co-Director of the University of Chicago Endocrine Genetics Clinic.
+He is also a Junior Faculty Bucksbaum-Siegler Scholar, a Paul Calabresi Clinical Oncology K12 scholar, Director of the Endocrine Surgery Research Program, Associate Program Director of the General Surgery Residency program, and Co-Director of the University of Chicago Endocrine Genetics Clinic.
 Raymon’s research interests are in translational and health services research related to cancers of the thyroid, parathyroid, and adrenal gland.
-Through his work with the Bucksbaum Institute he is the PI of the North American Thyroid Cancer Survivorship Study, a multi-institutional prospective cohort study of thyroid cancer survivors.
+Through his work with the Bucksbaum-Siegler Institute he is the PI of the North American Thyroid Cancer Survivorship Study, a multi-institutional prospective cohort study of thyroid cancer survivors.

 Kristi Guyton, MD, grew up in Seattle and attended the University of Chicago for college.
 After teaching English in Ecuador, she returned to the University of Chicago for medical school and General Surgery residency.
 She is in her third year of residency and currently is a research fellow in Dr. Alverdy’s laboratory.
 Kristi’s research examines how bacteria alter intestinal healing.
 This past year, she was also a MERITS medical education fellow, researching surgeon patient communication during awake procedures.